MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/troubleshoot-dns-failures-across-an-aks-cluster-in-real-time.md

 - Upstream DNS nameservers are facing issues.
 - DNS name becomes invalid after expansion.
 To understand how DNS queries might be expanded using Pod's `/etc/resolv.conf`, see the [Namespaces of Services](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#namespaces-of-services) .

-## Troubleshooting step 2: Identify slow DNS queries across the cluster
+## Step 2: Identify slow DNS queries across the cluster

 You can identify all the slow DNS queries across the cluster using the DNS gadget.
 To perform this check, trace DNS packets on all the nodes and filter slow responses.